pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 }
 ```

-Now that we've taken care of most of the boilerplate code, let's go where the fun part resides, the controller and the view layers.
+Now that we've taken care of most of the boilerplate code, we can go to the fun stuff: the controller and the view layers.

 # Setting up the initial page

-Open the `ChatController` class and modify the `index` method so it looks like this:
+Open the `ChatController` class and modify the `index` method, so it looks like this:
 ```java
 public class ChatController {